CaymanFreeman/GrepRS/README.md

 ## Overview

 GrepRS is a semi-faithful Rust recreation of the GNU grep utility.
 GrepRS is used to search for text within files and return the lines where the text is found.
-Regex are used for the search pattern.
+[Regexes](https://en.wikipedia.org/wiki/Regular_expression#Patterns) are used for the search pattern.

 ## Attributions